universal-ctags/codebase/README.rst

 Reference codebase for Universal-ctags
 ==============================================================

-This is the reference codebase for measuring the performance of Universal-ctags parsers.
+This is the reference code base for measuring the performance of Universal-ctags parsers.